drtools-code health

 • Detects 15 smells at the granularities of namespace, type, and method

-• Detects 20 smell co-occurrences categorized by type, method, and inter-components
+• Detects 20 smell co-occurrences categorized by type, method, and inter-component relationships

 • Context-selected and sorted metrics

-• Customization using programming (fluent API) and config file
+• Customization via programming (fluent API) and configuration file

 • Supported languages: Java (for now)

-• Outputs in different formats: console, CSV, and JSON
+• Outputs in various formats: console, CSV, and JSON

-• ease of filtering results (using the --top option)
+• Easy filtering of results using the --top option

-• Implements a prioritization model adopting criteria such as severity, representativity, impact on quality, and degree of intervention.
-It is also possible to aggregate the criteria into an global indicator that presents the most problematic code elements at a given granularity, called the Code Disease Indicator (CDI).
+• Implements a prioritization model based on criteria such as severity, representativity, impact on quality, and degree of intervention.
+It also aggregates these criteria into a global indicator called the Code Disease Indicator (CDI), which highlights the most problematic code elements at a given granularity.

 Usage Modes

-DR-Tools Code Health Execution Modes: As input, the project's source code and a project configuration file (optional) are used.
+DR-Tools Code Health Execution Modes: The tool takes the project's source code as input, along with an optional project configuration file.

-This configuration file contains information customized by developers to adapt the project's analyses.
-DR-Tools Code Health offers two usage modes: CLI, through the options --init and --analyze, creating directories, configuration files, and analysis results in CSV and JSON formats; Interactive mode allows developers to analyze the project, observe metrics, statistics, smells, and prioritization via a command prompt.
+This configuration file contains developer-customized information to tailor the project's analyses.
+DR-Tools Code Health offers two usage modes: - **CLI mode**, using the --init and --analyze options, which creates directories, configuration files, and analysis results in CSV and JSON formats; - **Interactive mode**, which allows developers to analyze the project and explore metrics, statistics, smells, and prioritization via a command prompt.

-More detailed information about usage modes can be found here.
+More detailed information about the usage modes can be found here.

 Internal Process